martinResearch/PyIPOL/readme.md

 # Project's goals

-The goal of this project is to provide an easy-to-install set of python bindings around image processing and computer vision C++ code from *Image Processing On Line* [IPOL](http://www.ipol.im/)
+The goal of this project is to provide an easy-to-install set of python bindings around the image processing and computer vision C++ code from *Image Processing On Line* [IPOL](http://www.ipol.im/)